mr-ice/maptool-macros/README.md

 You'll need a working git, docker, and bash.

 * ./dockerbuild - make our images
-* ./dockermagic <dir> - build a maptool object from a directory
+* ./dockermagic <dir> - build a macro, token, or mtprops
+* ./dockerrun automagic <dir> -- same as ./dockermagic
-* ./dockerrun macro-extract <thing> - extract the thing and its macros
+* ./dockerrun macro-extract <thing> - extract macros from mtmacro and mtmacset objects
+* ./dockerrun macro-assemble macro/1 -- assemble a mtmacro from
+  macro/1.xml and macro/1.command
-* ./dockerrun macro-assemble macro/1 macro/2 macro/3 --list myset
+* ./dockerrun macro-assemble macro/1 macro/2 macro/3 --set myset --

-#### These are obsolete
-* bin/xc <dir> - eXtract Commands into individual .command files in directory
-* bin/micro-assemble <macro>.xml <macro>.command <macro>.mtmacro
+  assemble myset.mtmacset from macro/1.xml macro/1.command [etc...]
+* ./dockerrun token-extract <thing> - extract a token and its macros
+* ./dockerrun token-assemble <dir> - put a token back together

+---
+**NOTE**
+Note that automagic does not build mtmacsets.
+We get rid of the container (set) so to re-create them we need the list of macros passed to macro-assemble
+---

 ## Macros
 * RollSave - Simple roll an attribute save